ncatlab/nlab-content/pages/5/7/0/1/1075/content.md

 Conversely, assume a system of local epimorphisms is given.

 Declare a [[sieve]] $F$ at $U$ to be a covering sieve precisely if the inclusion morphism $F \hookrightarrow U$ is a local epimorphism.
-Then this defines  Grothendieck topology enoced by the collection of local epimorphisms
+Then this defines a Grothendieck topology encoded by the collection of local epimorphisms.